tgfrerer/BezierInfo-2/README.md

 ## Working on the code

-- To run this dev version: `npm start`, then view in the browser on [http://localhost:8080](http://localhost:8080)
+- To run this dev version: `npm test`, then view in the browser on [http://localhost:8080](http://localhost:8080)
-- To compile for production: `npm run build`.
+- To compile for production: `npm start`

 Both operations run continuous linting.
 Also note that there are specific requirements for development, see the section on dev requirements below.